 Scotland is known to have some of the most beautiful scenery in the entire world, making it great for road trips and exploring.
-One of the biggest attractions in Scotland is its wide range of beautiful castles and castle ruins around the country to visit, explore and learn about the history surrounding the stunning country.
-Here are 11 of the best castles to visit in Scotland:
+Moreover, the castles to visit in Scotland are almost endless!
+This wide range of beautiful castles and castle ruins around the country only adds to Scotland’s charm.

 1. Slains Castle